Designing an AI-Powered Remote Patient Monitoring System

 Medical personnel informed us that historical data is important to track the patient across time.
 However, the current live trending data is more important as it displays the patient’s actual state in the current time.

 The Accordion Concept aimed to display both at the same time by zooming in towards the last 7-9 seconds documented.
-I named it “accordion concept” as it aimed to expand the perception of time, then shrink again.
+I named it “accordion concept” as it aimed to expand the perception of time and then shrink again.

 After testing this concept in comparison with the other concepts, it did not prove to be successful as it was too unfamiliar and too complex to follow in an urgent use case scenario.
 It was not properly perceived.